MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Hash_Tables.md

   two
   ```

-- **Array notation** - Values can be accessed by using array syntax.
-PowerShell
+- **Array index notation** - Values can be accessed by using index notation.
-  converts that notation into a call to **Item** parameterized property of the
+  PowerShell converts that notation into a call to **Item** parameterized
-  object.
+  property of the object.

-  When you use array syntax with hashtables, the value inside of the brackets
+  When you use index notation with hashtables, the value inside of the brackets
   is the key name.
 If the key is a string value, enclose the key name in
   quotes.
 For example: